Robert Hayden

 - “A Ballad of Remembrance”

-Robert Hayden (born August 4, 1913, Detroit, Michigan, U.S.—died February 25, 1980, Ann Arbor, Michigan) was an African American poet whose subject matter is most often the black experience.
+Robert Hayden (born August 4, 1913, Detroit, Michigan, U.S.—died February 25, 1980, Ann Arbor, Michigan) was an American poet whose subject matter is most often the Black experience.
+He was the first African American to serve as consultant in poetry to the Library of Congress (a role that later became known as U.S. poet laureate).